utelle/wxsqlite3/readme.md

 - automake 1.9.6 or higher
 - bakefile 0.2.5
-- wxCode autoconf and bakefile files (to be downloaded from CVS or SVN)

 The autoconf-based systems also support a `make install` target which builds the library and then copies the headers of the component to